Supervision and Support of Foster Carers

 - Set date of first visit after the placement;

 - Where necessary, check and follow up on all issues raised during the placement.
-Discuss any areas of concern with foster carers and ensure appropriate support/advice is addressed and in place at the time rather than waiting for reviews;
+Discuss any areas of concern with foster carers and ensure appropriate support/advice is in place;

-- Prepare for and attend Foster Carer Review Meetings (See Review and Termination of Approval of Foster Carers Procedure);
+- Prepare for and attend Foster Carer Review Meetings (See Exemptions and Extensions/Variations to Foster Carer Approval Procedure);

 - Ensure training programme is updated and accessed by carers and carers' family and children;

-- Visit regularly in accordance with the Foster Carer's needs, the child's Care Plan and as required, (See also Section 3, Frequency of Supervision and Section 4, Unannounced Visits;
+- Visit regularly in accordance with the foster carer’s needs, the child’s Care Plan and as required;

 - Review the Safer Caring Plan and any changes in household circumstances;

 - Assess and review any health and safety issues within the fostering household including the addition of any new pets and the environment in which they are kept;